wavetermdev/waveterm-docs-old/README.md

 ### Development Environment

-Wave documentation is built on Mintlify.
+Wave documentation is built on [Mintlify](https://mintlify.com/).
 To develop, install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.

-To install, use the following command
+**Step 1:**
+Install Mintlify:

 ```
 npm i -g mintlify
 ```

-Run the following command at the root of your waveterm-docs repo (where mint.json is)
+**Step 2:**
+Navigate to the docs directory (where the mint.json file is located) and execute the following command:

 ```
 mintlify dev
 ```

+A local preview of your documentation will be available at http://localhost:3000.

+### Additional Info

+For comprehensive details on configuring your development environment, as well as a complete reference guide, please refer to [Mintlify's documentation](https://mintlify.com/docs/development).